 Samantha: Indianapolis Latin course instructor

-...received triple honor distinctions.
-I have tutored students previously in middle school math, algebra 1, algebra 2, all levels of reading from helping students learn to read to proof-reading college level papers.
+...reading from helping students learn to read to proof-reading college level papers.
 I worked with Qkids, teaching young Chinese Students how to speak English.
 I started college two years early, skipping my last 2 years of high school.
-All of the classes a typical student takes their last two years of high school I took...
+All of the classes a typical student takes their last two years of high school I took at Ball State University along with my intro-to-college classes.
+I was one of the top students in my program.
+Now,...

 Education & Certification